AKloc/BookNotes/The Righteous Mind - Politics and Religion.md

 **Main Takeaways**
 - Most people start with a judgement immediately, and then rationalize afterward.
+- More than anything, we're concerned with how  other people feel about us.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?